MicrosoftDocs/power-automate-docs/articles/desktop-flows/install.md

 >[!IMPORTANT]
 >
-> - Selenium IDE (deprecated): from February 28th 2022, Selenium IDE will no longer be supported.
+> - From February 28th 2022, Selenium IDE will no longer be supported.
-> - Windows recorder (V1): since November 30th 2021, Windows recorder (V1) no longer works.
+> - Since November 30th 2021, Windows recorder (V1) no longer works.
 > - Although deploying MSI and Microsoft Store installations on the same machine is possible, duplicate installations may cause issues and aren't recommended.
 > - By default, Power Automate for desktop honors the proxy settings specified in Windows.
 To override this configuration, refer to [Power Automate for desktop using a proxy server](governance.md#configure-power-automate-for-desktop-to-interact-with-a-corporate-proxy-server).